 The experiment is a between-subjects, two group design.
-For the alcohol cue group, a 12-pack of beer will be placed on the passenger seat prior to the participant getting in the car.
-For the control group, a 12-pack of water will be placed on the passenger seat prior to the participant getting in the car.
+In the violent video game group, participants will be asked to play the video game Mario Kart with standard settings before driving in the simulator.
+In the non-violent video game group, participants will be asked to play the video game Mario Kart with attack items turned off before driving in the simulator.
 Each participant will drive the same scenario in the driving simulator.
 The driving scenario mimics a two-lane road with a posted speed limit of 60 mph (96.6 km per hour).
 The simulated traffic was programmed to have an average speed of 55 mph (88.5 kph).
 Five frustrating events were programmed to take place at pre-determined spots in the driving scenario: (1) a car pulled out in front of the participant from a side-road, (2) a traffic jam, (3) a construction zone, (4) a mimic car that copied the participant's car, and (5) a short traffic light.
 Each frustrating event occurred once.
+The frustrating events were programmed to take place at pre-determined spots in the driving scenario in the driving scenario.